bohanyang/onemirror/README.md

 OneMirror is a Docker image of NGINX.
 With already configured Google Search, Google Fonts/Icons, CDNJS and Gravatar proxy, it helps you to start your own mirror site easily.

-Thanks to Alpine Linux, the image size is only 9MB compressed (21.3MB decompressed).
+Thanks to Alpine Linux, the image size is only 9 MB compressed (21.7 MB decompressed).

 ## Info